Future Trends in Competency-Based Assessment

 In particular, Harden (2007) outlines three patterns of behaviour that can limit the potential of competency based assessment:

-Entrustable Professional Activities have been described as ‘units of professional practice, to be entrusted to the unsupervised execution by a trainee once he or she has attained sufficient specific competence’ (Ross 2015).
-As Ten Cate (2013) comments, EPA’s are now gaining popularity as a way of facilitating the transition from theory into practice by offering an added level of flexibility based on the level of supervision required by trainees.
+EPAs have been described as ‘units of professional practice, to be entrusted to the unsupervised execution by a trainee once they have attained sufficient specific competence’ (Ross 2015).
+As Ten Cate (2013) comments, EPAs are now gaining popularity as a way of facilitating the transition from theory into practice by offering an added level of flexibility based on the level of supervision required by trainees.

 In general terms, competencies are descriptors of practitioners, whereas EPAs are descriptors of work.
 As Ten Cate (2013) explains, EPAs are not designed to be an alternative for competencies but simply offer a way of translating competencies into clinical practice.

 In order to use EPA’s as a valid mode of assessment, entrustment decisions need to be made that involve clinical skills and abilities as well as more general aspects of competence, such as the ability of the practitioner to acknowledge their limitations and to ask for help when needed.

 Making entrustment decisions for unsupervised practice requires observed proficiency, usually on multiple occasions.

 In practice, entrustment decisions are affected by four groups of variables: